AHFERREIRA/adordd/README.md

 E) SET ADO DEFAULT RECNO FIELD TO "HBRECNO"

-This Set indicates the default field ame to be used as recno in all tables besides the mentioned above.
+This Set indicates the default field name to be used as recno in all tables besides the mentioned above.

 ATTENTION:

-The D ad E sets are absolutly necessary and without them the navigation with adordd might be unpredictable.
+The D and E sets are absolutly necessary and without them the navigation with adordd might be unpredictable.

 F) SET ADO DEFAULT DATABASE TO "D:\WHATEVER\TEST2.mdb" SERVER TO "CSEVER" ENGINE TO ACCESS USER TO "" PASSWORD TO ""

-This Set inidcates the default server and database we are using.
+This Set inidcates the default server and database and parameters we are using.

 Connection get established here.

 G)  SET ADO LOCK CONTROL SHAREPATH TO  "D:\WHATEVER" RDD TO "DBFCDX"

-This set enables adordd to asure locking records and exclusive use of files as any other rdd.
+This set enables adordd to assure locking records and exclusive use of files as any other rdd.

-You need to supply a path where adord creates th tlocks file to control this.
+You need to supply a path where adordd creates the tlocks file to control this.

 This rdd file must be a rdd working with locks as ex dbfcdx.

-This is not a SQL table and if you need to work in WAN and need lock control you will need:
+This is not a SQL table and if you need to work in WAN and need lock control you will need to:

 The connection to SQL server

 and

-Ex a VPN where you can acess this share.
+Ex a VPN where you can access this share.

 3) You can upload tables to any SQL with: